tldr-pages/tldr/pages/common/opt.md

 # opt

-> A tool that takes LLVM source files and runs specified optimizations and/or analyses on them.
+> Runs optimizations and analyse LLVM source files.
 > More information: <https://llvm.org/docs/CommandGuide/opt.html>.

 - Run an optimization or analysis on a bitcode file: